HernandoMV/HernandoMV.github.io/_pages/cv.md

     sequencing and phylogenetics, DNA and RNA purification, blotting, cell culture, microinjection, histology and staining, and imaging using confocal and electron microscopy.
   * Collaborated in a project to spatially map single-cell sequencing data.
-  * Designed a software for motion tracking on freely moving animals.
+  * Designed a software for motion tracking on freely moving animals in Matlab.
   * Teached four introductory courses on image analysis.
   * Prepared and delivered multiple scientific reports and oral presentations for effective dissemination of scientific data.